As an Amazon Associate I earn from qualifying purchases.

 One of the first things we always hear when we tell someone we bought something luxury off of eBay is…”but it’s fake, right?”
 Contrary to popular belief, it’s not actually allowed to sell counterfeit items on eBay.
 I once listed a Dooney & Bourke purse without authenticating it first and received an email from eBay within hours saying that the purse was not authentic and they had removed the listing.
 That’s not to say that fakes are not out there – eBay is rife with fakes – but if you are smart and buy from reputable buyers, you shouldn’t have a problem.

-Believe it or not, one of the best ways to know that you’re getting an authentic bag is to buy from an overseas seller in luxury goods.
+Believe it or not, one of the best ways to know that you’re getting an authentic bag is to actually buy from an overseas seller that specializes in luxury goods.
 We routinely buy authentic Louis bags from Japan and have never had a problem with the product or with the service.
 It is actually illegal in Japan to sell fakes (we know…it happens), and eBay sellers are required to be licensed to sell luxury goods.

 Also, we look for sellers that sell authentic bags in good condition and typically start auctions at a low price.
 Most of the sellers we buy from typically start auctions at $.99 and offer free shipping.
 This gives up the best opportunity to snipe the bid for a good deal.

 That being said, there are a few tips we can give to know whether or not the bag you are looking at is real: